mircealungu/student-projects/writing_guidelines/Use_Active_Voice.md

 Always use active voice.

 Using passive voice requires more words to provide less information (i.e., it obscures who did the action).
+Moreover, the reader will also perceive the active voice *as more powerful* (authoritative).

-Compare the following to examples.
-Which is more informative?
-Which is easier to read?
+Compare the following examples: which is more informative? easier to read? more powerful?

+## Example #1
 > **The choice became** Cloud Firestore as it focused on...

 vs.

 > **We chose** Cloud Firestore as it focused on ...

-Besides learning more from it, the reader will also perceive the active voice *as more powerful*.
+In the first case, the reader asks themselves: how did the choice end up **becoming** that?
+The second case also reads more powerful.

+## Example #2

+> The following reverse engineering patterns will be used to analyze data:

+vs.

+> I used the following reverse engineering patterns to analyze the data:

+The second case is easier to read and also more powerful.

 ## Read More